Gilgit Agency: Geography

+All these territories had their own rulers or systems of administration; the Agency provided supervision under a British Political Agent.
+The British also continued to alter the jurisdiction of the Agency by adding or removing territories.
+For example, Chitral, which was originally part of the Agency, was incorporated into the Malakand Agency after 1895, while in 1934 Indus Kohistan was transferred from the Gilgit Agency to the North-West Frontier Province.
+The frontier with China was likewise mapped and remapped on various occasions.

-Until 1935, Gilgit and Astore tehsils (now districts) comprised the Gilgit wazarat of Jammu and Kashmir with its own governor (wazir-e-wazarat), who was also based at Gilgit.
+The states of Hunza and Nagar were added into the agency after the 1891 Hunza-Nagar campaign.
+Until 1935, Gilgit and Astore tehsils (now districts) comprised the Gilgit wazarat of Jammu and Kashmir with its own governor (Wazir-e-wazarat), who was also based at Gilgit.
 However, the Political Agent did exercise some control over the wazarat's affairs, leading to a system of dual rule and causing frictions.

-In 1935, the British leased the Gilgit tehsil as the "Gilgit Leased Area".
+To simplify governance, the British formally leased the part of Gilgit tehsil lying west of Indus, which included the Gilgit town, from maharaja Hari Singh in 1935, as the "Gilgit Leased Area".
 It was administered directly by the Political Agent.
+They also lifted the ban on cow slaughter, which helped in improving their image.
 The Astore tehsil became its own wazarat, which was administered as part of the Kashmir province of Jammu and Kashmir.

 In 1941, the Gilgit Agency had a population of 77,000 and the Gilgit leased area had 23,000.
 Both the areas together came to be loosely referred to as the 'Gilgit Agency'.
 The administration of the Agency was carried out "on behalf of His Highness' Government".
 The Political Agent communicated with the central government in New Delhi via Peshawar (the capital of the North-West Frontier Province) instead of the Resident in Kashmir, reportedly for "security" reasons.